rbarry82/kubernetes-dashboard-operator/README.md

 - The metrics pod usually deployed with the dashboard needs to be charmed seperately (and probably deployed with a bundle alongside this charm)
 - The certficate generated for the dashboard is invalid, Google Chrome will not let you visit the URL by default
-- No ability to pass service tokens through, hence passing the `kubeconfig` as a config item
 - No unit tests - waiting on support for Sidecar Charms in the Operator Framework ([see issue](https://github.com/canonical/operator/issues/488))